arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	````

 <a name="Ex2Task2" />
-#### Task 2 â€“ Configuring the Application ####
+#### Task 2 – Configuring the Application ####

-In this task, you will configure the application using your SQL database and storage account information and generate a package to publish it using Windows Azure PowerShell CmdLets.
+In this task, you will configure the application using your SQL database and storage account information and generate a package to publish it using Microsoft Azure PowerShell CmdLets.

 1. If it is not already open, launch **Microsoft Visual Studio Express 2013 for Web** (or greater) as Administrator.